cloudposse-archives/terraform-aws-ecs-atlantis/README.md

 - [terraform-aws-ecs-container-definition](https://github.com/cloudposse/terraform-aws-ecs-container-definition) - Terraform module to generate well-formed JSON documents that are passed to the aws_ecs_task_definition Terraform resource
 - [terraform-aws-lb-s3-bucket](https://github.com/cloudposse/terraform-aws-lb-s3-bucket) - Terraform module to provision an S3 bucket with built in IAM policy to allow AWS Load Balancers to ship access logs.

+## References

+For additional context, refer to some of these links.

+- [atlantis](https://runatlantis.io) - Official home of the Atlantis project

 ## Help